Skip to main content

 Modern Applications

-Today, the Sarrus linkage is frequently seen in:
+Today, the Sarrus linkage principle is frequently seen in industrial applications that require stable, guideless lifting.

 • Vertical Lift Modules: Used in warehousing to lift straight up without swaying.

-• Medical Tables: Scissor-style lifts often use principles similar to Sarrus to ensure stability.
+• Medical Tables: Scissor-style lifts often use similar principles to ensure patient stability.

-• Deployable Structures: In aerospace, Sarrus-like hinges are used to unfold solar panels.
+• Deployable Structures: In aerospace, Sarrus-like hinges are used to unfold solar panels in space.

 References